mxpaspa/currency-converter-cli-localdb/readme.md

 convert USD EUR 10
 ```

-#### For a symbols reference [supportedCurrencies.json](https://github.com/mxpaspa/converter-cli-refactored/blob/master/utils/supportedCurrencies.json)

-#### 4. After logging in you can retrieve your conversion history, which will present the last 5 conversions executed
+#### 4. Retrieve your conversion history, which will present the last 5 conversions executed (you must be authenticated).
 ```
 logs
 ```